digicatapult/shared-workflows/README.md

 8. **Publish CTRF Test Summary**: Publishes a summary of the test results in CTRF format for comprehensive reporting.

 This workflow is designed to accommodate different testing needs, offering flexibility with custom commands and environment-specific configurations for robust E2E testing.
-When using testcontainers, simply omit providing a docker-compose file.

 ### [NPM Tests](.github/workflows/npm-tests.yml)